What is terrycloth?

 Terry cloth fabric is a popular material that originated in 19th century England.
 Terrycloth material is neither knit or woven; it's best known for its long, uncut loops and high water absorbency.
 Today, terrycloth is featured in everything from towels to athletic (to even high fashion) clothing.

-Because of terrycloth fabric's characteristics, we often get questions about terrycloth care, which is why we've put together the ultimate how to clean terrycloth guide, where you can discover tips like how to keep terrycloth sheets, shirts and robes fresh between launderings with the Fabric Fresh Classic spray and much more.
+Because of terrycloth fabric's characteristics, we often get questions about terrycloth care, and how to wash and dry it, which is why we've put together the ultimate how to clean terrycloth guide, where you can discover tips like how to keep terrycloth sheets, shirts and robes fresh between launderings with the Fabric Fresh Classic spray and much more.

 To keep up with the latest home cleaning tips and laundry best practices, check out the Clean Talk Blog.